Asian American lawmakers implore Republicans to tone down rhetoric in wake of attacks - KTVZ

 “I served in active duty so you can say whatever you want under the First Amendment, you can say racist stupid stuff if you want,” Lieu said in comments Thursday.
 “But I’m asking you to please stop using racist terms like ‘Kung flu,’ or ‘Wuhan virus’ or other ethnic identifiers in describing this virus.
 I am not a virus and when you say things like that, it hurts the Asian American community.”

-Their comments came during the first House hearing on discrimination against Asian Americans in over three decades.
-Anti-Asian hate incidents have been on the rise since the start of the Covid-19 pandemic.
+Thursday’s hearing was the first hearing in over three decades focused on the discrimination Asian Americans face in the country.
+Anti-Asian hate incidents have been on the rise since the start of the Covid-19 pandemic, but the racism and xenophobia against Asian immigrants and Asian Americans dates back to the 19th century.

 During Thursday’s hearing, several Asian American female lawmakers, including Reps.
 Meng, Doris Matsui, Judy Chu, Young Kim and Michelle Steel and Sen. Tammy Duckworth testified about the discrimination the community has faced.

 “Our community is bleeding.
-We’ve been in pain and we’ve been screaming out for help,” Meng said.
+We’ve been in pain and for the past year we’ve been screaming out for help,” Meng said.

+Democratic Rep. Judy Chu, who chairs the Congressional Asian Pacific American Caucus, testified that the “Asian American community has reached a crisis point that cannot be ignored.”

+“What started out last January as just dirty looks and verbal assault have escalated to physical attacks and violence against innocent Asian Americans,” she added.

+Some of the Democratic lawmakers on the panel contributed the rise in attacks to the rhetoric former President Donald Trump and other Republican lawmakers used in referring to Covid-19.

+Chu said the anti-Asian hate crimes and incidents were “stoked by the words of former President Donald Trump who sought to shift blame and anger away from his own flawed response to the pandemic.”
+She pointed to Trump’s use of “racist slurs” in referring to Covid-19, even after the World Health Organization and the US Centers for Disease Control and Prevention provided the official terminology for the virus and advised not to use geographic locations in naming diseases because it creates a stigma.

-Other panel witnesses include actor Daniel Dae Kim, University of Minnesota professor Erika Lee, and Asian Americans Advancing Justice president John C. Yang, along with other advocates and experts.
+Other panel witnesses included actor Daniel Dae Kim, University of Minnesota professor Erika Lee, and Asian Americans Advancing Justice president John C. Yang, along with other advocates and experts.

 Asian Americans have reported being targeted at least 500 times in the first two months of this year, according to a recent report from the organization Stop AAPI Hate.
 The majority of these — 68% — were verbal harassment, while 11% involved physical assaults, according to Stop AAPI Hate.
 The group said it received at least 3,795 complaints since it began tracking violence and harassment against Asian Americans and Pacific Islanders on March 19 of last year.